microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/plannerbucket_update.md

+---
+title: "Update plannerbucket"
+description: "Update the properties of **plannerbucket** object."
+---

 # Update plannerbucket

 Update the properties of **plannerbucket** object.
 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|